The benefits of affiliating via the CTO are substantial. Here are some key benefits:

-Note: members may volunteer for mobilization or recall any time during the deferment period.
+Note: service members may volunteer for mobilization or recall any time during the deferment period.

 TAMP Medical Benefits

-Members who qualify for Transitional Assistance Management Program (TAMP or TA-180), receive dental care under the Tricare Active Duty Dental Program for 6 months.
-After 6 months, members may opt to receive coverage under the Tricare Dental Program for Guard and Reserve members.
+Service members who qualify for Transitional Assistance Management Program (TAMP or TA-180), receive dental care under the Tricare Active Duty Dental Program for 6 months.
+After 6 months, service members may opt to receive coverage under the Tricare Dental Program for Guard and Reserve service members.
 Eligible family members may purchase dental coverage separately.

-CTO transition assistants (TAs) are well-versed on the financial incentives available to separating officers.
+CTO Transition Assistants (TAs) are well-versed on the financial incentives available to separating service members.
 Your TA will ensure the timely processing of your bonus and answer any questions you may have.
-Please refer to NAVADMIN 165/13 for eligible designators and bonus amounts.
-This NAVADMIN covers the affiliation bonus and medical subspecialty pay.

 Note: taking the affiliation bonus incurs a 3-year SELRES obligation.
 The first 2 years run concurrent with the mobilization deferment, i.e., you can collect the bonus and not be mobilized for the first 2 years.
 However, unless you intend to fulfill this 3-year SELRES commitment, do NOT take the bonus.

-Officers serving in a critical shortage subspecialty as defined by the "FY14-15 Reserve Component Wartime Healthcare Specialties with Critical Shortages" memo of 13 September 2013 are eligible for annual specialty pay.
-Acceptance of this specialty pay incurs a 3-year drilling obligation with the Selected Reserves (SELRES).
+Service members serving in a critical shortage subspecialty as defined by the "FY14-15 Reserve Component Wartime Healthcare Specialties with Critical Shortages" memo are eligible for annual specialty pay.
+Acceptance of this specialty pay incurs a 3-year drilling obligation with the SELRES.